reportportal/kubernetes/reportportal/README.md

 At the last command:
 * postgresql-release-name - a name of your DB deployment inside a cluster
 * postgresqlPassword - is a password for a user which will be used by ReportPortal to connect to the database
-* postgresqlPostgresPassword - is a password for 'postgres' user, which is a superuser for your PostgreSQL instanse.
+* postgresqlPostgresPassword - is a password for 'postgres' user, which is a superuser for your PostgreSQL instance.
 You can omit this value and then the chart will generate it for you

 Once PostgreSQL has been deployed, copy address and port from output notes.
 Should be something like this:
 ```